James Kenneth Stephen: Poetry

-If she were done away with, killed, or ploughed.

-She did not seem to serve a useful end:

-And certainly she was not beautiful.

 Breakdown and death

 On 24 November 1891, Stephen's landlady found him standing naked at the window of his rooms in 18 Trinity Street, Cambridge.
 He had thrown his possessions into the street and was screaming, convinced that he was facing imminent arrest.
 His brothers Herbert and Harry came from London and accompanied him to St Andrew's Hospital, a mental asylum in Northampton, where he was committed.
 In January 1892, Stephen heard that his erstwhile pupil, the 28-year-old Prince Albert Victor, Duke of Clarence, had died of pneumonia at Sandringham, after contracting influenza.
 On hearing the news, Stephen refused to eat, and he died 20 days later, aged 32.
 The cause of death, according to the death certificate, was mania.